Help restore Mistybank’s native paradise and share our creative rural life in Monga, Australia

 There's the garden, there's the ongoing job of fire clearing.
 Gathering and removing bush litter.
 Thinning regrowth, cutting and splitting firewood.
 Pruning, weeding and brush cutting.

-We have all the tools for these jobs and the protective gear you'll need.
+We have all the tools for these tasks and the protective gear you'll need.

-There's also maintenance and domestic assistance, anything from helping me bake bread, to painting a window or repairing a chair, whatever needs doing and of course, weather often impacts what we can and can't do.
+There's also maintenance and help around the house, anything from helping me bake bread, to light painting or repairing a chair, whatever needs doing and of course, weather often impacts what we can and can't do.

 If you stay with us, you will get a real insight into our day-to-day life here.
 We recommend a 4 week stay, time for us to show you all the different things we do here day to day, time for you to get know our property and the range of things you can help with, and time to see some of the local attractions as well.